 Wellbeing Centre Overview

-The WBC provides a safe and supportive environment for people experiencing difficulties with their mental health.
-The centre offers a range of physical, educational, creative and social activities to promote positive mental wellbeing, as well as opportunities for individuals to receive structured one to one support and Recovery STAR meetings.
+The Wellbeing Centre provides a safe and supportive environment for people experiencing difficulties with their mental health.
+We offer a range of physical, educational, creative and social activities to promote positive mental wellbeing, as well as opportunities for individuals to receive structured one-to-one support and Recovery STAR meetings.